 character data.
 If you use character format, and your database has Unicode

-columns (nchar etc), you need to use this options, or else Unicode
+columns (nchar etc), you need to use this option, or else Unicode

 data will be exported as 8-bit characters, which could lead to information